A special series playthrough review – Part eight, WWII

 Life on the frontlines is staggeringly uninspired.
 Every level ends with either ‘we gotta defend this x’ or ‘watch my back while I do y’ and of course, we have to keep back two or three waves before they retreat or someone saves us or they get the engine running or some other prime 2000-era event happens.
 That’s when you finally reach the end of the levels.
 They’re not just unfair, they’re not fun.
 The first, a re-enactment of the opening of Private Ryan (rather than an actual D-Day level) is a misstep – rather than being dumbstruck by the ‘spectacle of war’ we just get killed over and over, the game is gleeful about how impossible it is to survive.
 For sure, this is what actually happened but since we just pop back to our last autosave you end up doing repetitive learning like you did playing games 30 years ago – move here, cross there, die.
 Okay, move here, cross here, try here.
 Yep I’m okay, now ...
 It tries very hard to show the event in intense detail, but you’re not looking at all the work that’s gone into it, you’re just looking for the next auto-save.
 We’ve already done this in the classic era, try a different approach.
 It immediately makes the game feel familiar instead of fresh.

 And that sets the tone for the entire game.
 WWII rehashes the levels, setting, objectives, the entire gameplay from the original.
-It’s not a reboot it’s a reskin; we’re still doing crappy stuff like jumping into a tank and I’m the driver as well as the gunner?
-Why can’t I turn the turret independently of the tank?
+It’s not a reboot it’s a reskin; we’re still doing crappy levels like jumping into a tank - and I’m the driver as well as the gunner?
+I'm a grunt.
+And why can’t I turn the turret independently of the tank?
 I’m playing cat and mouse with two Panzer tanks by driving into walls and getting get stuck and killed.
 This sort of basic stuff pissed me off 20 years ago, why am I doing it now?

 On top of that, health packs return.
 Very retro and also very annoying because you have to chose to use it, which causes a short QTE of him self-administering which breaks the action – and he can die while doing it.
 If you’re going for realism I’m either wounded or critical; if I’m wounded I’d fight on, if critical I’d just fall down.
 The replenishing health concept does not suggest our hero is Wolverine, it just takes it as read he’s patching himself up when he can.
 And since two or three shots puts Red down, you can’t use the old trick of tactically taking hits then recover; you become scared to stick your head out; again, realistic, but boring to play and Red loves a QTE; a nasty Nazi will get the drop on you and you’re furiously mashing a key, then lining up the mouse then hitting a random button then another to kill him.
 What the hell?
 It completely undermines the supposed realism.